fabiocuri/WALS/README.md

 Now you have a model which you can use to predict on new data.
 We do this by running beam search.
 This will output predictions into `pred.txt`.

-Make sure that the right source and target languages are specified when calling translate.py, as well as the WALS model and wals size that were used for training!
+Make sure that the right -wals_src and -wals_tgt languages are specified when calling translate.py, as well as the -wals_model, -wals_size and wals_function that were used for training!

 !!! note "Note"
     The predictions are going to be quite terrible, as the demo dataset is small.
 Try running on some larger datasets!
 For example you can download millions of parallel sentences for [translation](http://www.statmt.org/wmt16/translation-task.html) or [summarization](https://github.com/harvardnlp/sent-summary).